Screens and Digital Behaviour

 The rise in screen time, especially during the COVID-19 pandemic, has raised concerns about its impact on children’s health.
 Only 25.6% of Canadian children and youth adhered to screen time guidelines six months into the pandemic.

-Using the Ministry of Education’s Foundations for a Healthy School framework, schools, parents, community partners and policymakers can promote healthier digital habits and prioritize the well-being of students.
+Using the Ministry of Education’s Foundations for a Healthy School framework, schools, parents, community partners and policymakers can promote healthier digital habits and prioritize the well-being of children and youth.
+Additionally, Canadian Paediatric Society’s Caring for Kids webpage has several resources including information, posters, booklets and tips for screen and social media use.

 Key Statistics